OCFL/spec/draft/spec/index.md

 The behavior of the storage root may be extended to support features from other specifications.

-The base directory of an OCFL Storage Root MAY contain a directory named `extensions` for the purposes of extending the functionality of an OCFL Storage Root.
+The base directory of an OCFL Storage Root <span class="rfc2119">MAY</span> contain a directory named `extensions` for the purposes of extending the functionality of an OCFL Storage Root.
 The storage root `extensions` directory <span id="E086" class="rfc2119">MUST</span> conform to the same guidelines and limitations as those defined for [object extensions](#object-extensions).

 > Non-normative note: Storage extensions can be used to support additional features, such as providing the storage